wunderio/silta/docs/silta-examples.md

 Note: To get the sparkpost API key, you have to [validate your domain](https://www.sparkpost.com/docs/getting-started/setting-up-domains/) first.

 ## Exposed domains and SSL certificates
 Various `exposeDomains` examples for SSL certificate issuers.
 Same structure can be reused for release `ssl` parameter too.
+You can also use `letsencrypt-staging` issuer to avoid hitting [rate limits](https://letsencrypt.org/docs/rate-limits/).
 ```
 exposeDomains: